Universal App deployment architecture ┌───────────────┐ │ website users │ └──────┬────────┘ │ http requests │

 - Uploads from website users

 pull the changes, which are made via SSH or SFTP, from the web storage back into your Git repo.
-So you can upload something via SFTP and clone it down later via Git.
+So you can not upload something via SFTP and clone it down later via Git.
 While this might looks odd at first: this design keeps your Git repo clean of temporary, binary and other blob data.
 The diagram above visualizes this.
 Use Git only for code deployment, not to manage all of your Apps runtime data.
 Separate code - managed in Git - from content - managed via SSH/SFTP.